I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 This adds an interesting wrinkle: “Content Creation” didn’t show up on our SEO tools’ radars, yet there it is, driving a respectable number of clicks.
 Furthermore, I ran the keyword through my paid tool and learned that it has the highest search volume out of all the available options.

-You should have a spreadsheet filled with data for each of your commercial landing pages.
+After you go through this SEO keyword audit, you should have a spreadsheet filled with data for each of your commercial landing pages.
 This data should tell you:

 This is where you really get to have fun.
 Few parts of the keyword research process call for creativity, so for those of you less mathematically inclined, eat your hearts out: New keyword ideation was made for you.